Karthik-Ayyer/martech-ai-agents/README.md

 4. Install dependencies: `pip install anthropic python-dotenv`
 5. Open the notebook and run all cells

+## System Design

+See the `/system-design` folder for a complete GTM Data Governance and Lifecycle Orchestration Framework covering:

+- Data quality and normalization strategy
+- Identity resolution and deduplication logic
+- Lead routing and lifecycle orchestration
+- API integration design with OAuth, pagination, and idempotency
+- Observability and reliability patterns

+Built from hands-on experience with Marketo, Salesforce, LeanData, 6sense, and ZoomInfo.

 ## About
 Built by **Karthik Ayyer** — Marketing Automation Manager with expertise in MarTech & Revenue Operations (Marketo, Salesforce, LeanData, 6sense, Looker).